-Widely degrading material conditions without any possibility of reconstruction in the internal facilities of the Zahari Kruja IECD, Tepelena IECD, Kukes IECD, Lezha IECD, which make the guarantee of rights of detainees and inmates provided by international acts and applicable national legislation impossible.
-Since these findings have been noted continuously, while the conditions are in an even more degraded state as a result of continuous overinvestment crowding, lack of and amortization, the Ombudsperson has recommended the immediate closing of these institutions and the transferring of individuals housed in them to other penitentiaries.
+- 1. Widely degrading material conditions without any possibility of reconstruction in the internal facilities of the Zahari Kruja IECD, Tepelena IECD, Kukes IECD, Lezha IECD, which make the guarantee of rights of detainees and inmates provided by international acts and applicable national legislation impossible.
+Since these findings have been noted continuously, while the conditions are in an even more degraded state as a result of continuous over-crowding, lack of investment and amortization, the Ombudsperson has recommended the immediate closing of these institutions and the transferring of individuals housed in them to other penitentiaries. - 2.
 For the most part, IECD infrastructure presents issues of amortization, humidity, non-continuous supply with power and water, lack of natural lighting and complete airing of cells, presence of insects, out of standard conditions in toilets, kitchens, showers, airing facilities, isolation rooms, etc. The IECDs with urgent infrastructure issues were the ones in Zahari-Kruja, Lushnja, Rrogozhina, Saranda, Lezha, Tepelena.
-An exception to this situation are newer and reconstructed IECDs, which have practically led to an Albanian penitentiary system with two standards.
+An exception to this situation are newer and reconstructed IECDs, which have practically led to an Albanian penitentiary system with two standards. - 3.
 Even though it has decreased in recent years in some IECDs, such as the IECD 302, IECD Tepelena, ICED Jordan Misja, IECD Durres, over-crowding remains a present concern.
-During their visits, inspection groups have found in many cases cells holding between

-(four) and 6 (six) persons, failing to respect the 4m2 living space required for each inmate.
-(For more please refer to Table below).
+During their visits, inspection groups have found in many cases cells holding between 4 (four) and 6 (six) persons, failing to respect the 4m2 living space required for each inmate.
+(For more please refer to Table 1 below). - 4.
+Failure to implement the agreement between the Ministry of Justice and the Ministry of Health on the establishment of a Special Medical Institution provided for in Law No.